I was so excited the day in 1997 when our obstetrician told us we were having twins.

 These children, who we have now raised into twenty somethings and now have peers in college and in the workforce, are now much, much bigger than they were at 4 and 2 years of age.

-The takeaway from this article is thinking about how, as we parent, are in relationships, and supervise others, are we providing that balance of support and autonomy.
+Let’s think about how we, as we parent and are in relationships, are providing that balance of support and autonomy.